OkkarMin/where-to-mug/README.md

 ## Feedback

-If you have any feedback, please raise an issue
+If you have any feedback, please raise an issue in this repository

 or